sharma-anubhav/blog/_posts/2020-07-15-Transfer Learning.markdown

 ### Dataset
-The dataset used is obtained from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database). it conrains 219 covid-19 confirmed X-Ray images along with images of normal and pneumonia X-Ray data around 1200 each.
+The dataset used is obtained from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database). it contains 219 covid-19 confirmed X-Ray images along with images of normal and pneumonia X-Ray data around 1200 each.
 Out of this we choose equal number i.e 150 images from each category to train our models on , 20 images were used as validation data and the rest is used as test data as per requirement in my case 53+600+600.
 The directory structure for my data is available at [github]().